Unified.to

 Change Data Capture (CDC)

-Platforms like Fivetran and Airbyte use CDC to replicate updates quickly while minimizing load on the source system.
+Instead of re-extracting entire tables, CDC captures changes directly from database transaction logs.
+Platforms like Fivetran and Airbyte use CDC to replicate updates more efficiently while minimizing load on the source system.

 Micro-batch ingestion